probcomp/Gen.jl/docs/src/ref/mcmc.md

 It is not necessary to explicitly copy values from the previous model choice map (``t``) to the new model choice map (``t'``) at the same address.
 These values will be copied automatically by the system.

-Finally, when reading a continuous value from the input model choice map that is expected to be implicitly copied by the system, the system will be more efficient if the following command is used instead of `@read_continuous_from_model`:

-- `@read_continuous_from_model_retained(addr)`: Like `@read_continuous_from_model`, but provide a hint to the system that the address being read is going to be retained (i.e. implicitly copied to the same address in the output model choice map), which permits the system to better optimize its implementation.

 Note that it is possible to write functions in the involution DSL that are not actually involutions -- Gen does not statically check whether the function is an involution or not, but it is possible to turn on a dynamic check that can detect invalid involutions using a keyword argument `check=true` to [`metropolis_hastings`](@ref).